bentobox19/web3-address-recon/README.md

 # Web3 Address Recon

-This tool processes a list of Web3 addresses from a TXT file, fetches information using Alchemy API, stores it in SQLite, and avoids redundant API calls by checking the database first.
+This tool processes a list of Web3 addresses from a TXT file, fetches information using the Alchemy API, stores the results in SQLite.

 <!-- MarkdownTOC -->